Graduating from American River College

 Students who plan to graduate with an associate in arts or science degree must meet the minimum associate degree graduation requirements.

-Candidates for graduation must meet with a counselor and file a petition for graduation.
+Candidates for graduation must file a petition for graduation.

 All summer and fall degree recipients and spring degree candidates are invited to participate in an annual graduation ceremony, known as commencement, held at the end of each spring semester in May.